 - Study costs

-If you plan to take a postgraduate master’s course in 2017, you may be able to get a Postgraduate Loan of up to £10,280 to help with course fees and living costs.
+If you plan to take a postgraduate master’s course you may be able to get a Government Master's Loan to help with course fees and living costs.

-- You'll be able to borrow up to £10,280 to study a taught, research or professional master's programme e.g. MA, MSc, LLM, MRes, MBA, MARM, MCD of up to £11,836 (for courses starting in the academic year 2022/23)
+- You can apply for the loan to study a taught, research or professional master's programme e.g. MA, MSc, LLM, MRes, MBA, MARM, MCD of up to £11,836 (for courses starting in the academic year 2022/23)

 - You can study full or part-time (with a minimum intensity of 50% full-time)